Zagreb Fair: History

 At the ascent of the communist regime, in 1946, Zagreb Assembly was disbanded and its property and role was taken over by the newly incorporated Zagreb Fair.
 The Zagreb Fair was also the first fair held in post-World War II Yugoslavia in 1947.
 In 1956 it was relocated to the newly constructed Novi Zagreb part of the city south of the river Sava.

 Since 1977, it is venue of the well-known Interliber annual book fair.

+It was venue for the competitions in fencing at the 1999 Military World Games, hosted by Zagreb.

 During the European migrant crisis in 2015, when over 39,000 migrants from the Middle East, South Asia and Africa entered Croatia, the fairgrounds served as an acceptance center housing over 1,200 migrants.